Colin-Suckow/FogStation/README.md

 ### Logging
 By default, all data sent to the playstation's serial port will be echoed to stdout.
 To enable verbose logging about internal emulator state, use the ` -l ` command line flag.
 All verbose logging will also be sent to stdout.

 ### Headless mode

 Passing the ` -h ` flag will start Vaporstation in headless mode.
 In headless mode the GUI is not shown and the frame limiter is disabled.
 This mode is useful for running test programs.

 ### GDB debugging
 Vaporstation supports a small subset of the GDB protocol.
 Pass the ` -g ` flag at launch and Vaporstation will wait for a GDB connection at port ` 4444 ` after initialization.
 Breakpoints, instruction stepping and memory/register access are implemented.
 Be careful when stepping the CPU because going too far without resuming execution can cause the processor to fall out of sync with the rest of the system.
 Debugging works in both GUI and headless mode

+### GPU call debugger
+This tool displays a list of every gpu call that has been sent during the current frame.
+Selecting a specific gpu call will show which area of VRAM was affected by the call.

+Tip: Use this in conjunction with the VRAM viewer.
+Because most games use double buffering, any GPU calls probably won't be touching the displayed screen area.

 ## Technical Details